kamrah334/Vidooo/replit.md

 This is an AI-powered video generation platform that creates videos with consistent characters using Stable Video Diffusion.
 Users can upload character images, write scripts, and generate professional videos through a web interface.
 The application uses free Hugging Face inference endpoints to make AI video generation accessible without cost barriers.

+## Recent Changes

+### September 25, 2025 - Initial Replit Environment Setup
+- Successfully configured TypeScript environment with proper types and aliases
+- Set up Vite configuration to bind to 0.0.0.0:5000 with allowedHosts: true for Replit proxy support
+- Configured PostgreSQL database with Drizzle ORM and pushed schema successfully
+- Created development workflow running Express server with Vite HMR on port 5000
+- Verified API endpoints are working (Express serving React app with API at /api/*)
+- Configured deployment settings for production (autoscale with npm build/start)
+- Application now ready for development and testing in Replit environment

 ## User Preferences

 Preferred communication style: Simple, everyday language.